-Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges (set out in paragraphs 154 and 160 of KCSIE 2020).
+Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges (set out in paragraph 213 of KCSIE 2021).
 This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
 In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
+Following the UK's exit from the EU, schools should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.
 These checks could include, where available:

-- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - obtaining a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
-Advice about which regulatory or professional body applicants should contact is available from the National Recognition Information Centre for the United Kingdom, UK NARIC.
+- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+Applicants can find contact details of regulatory bodies in the EU/EEA and Switzerland on the Regulated Professions database.
+Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body.